V4F-project/v4f-project/README.md

 See the PDF documentation for in-depth description of the model.

-For additional information about the project, see  https://www.lut.fi/en/projects/value-flexibility-v4f
+For additional information and contact details, see  https://www.lut.fi/en/projects/value-flexibility-v4f

 ## Requirements